ariobarxan/CoinRadar/Readme.md

 - [ ] Add a Repository level between Services and ViewModels
 - [ ] Remove by swiping
 - [x] The pull down functionality(for coin lists)
+- [ ] Find another view to make the Coin cell view clickable (currenctly is with background color)